vives-project-xp/EducationalGame1/Board Game/Player Rules v02 .md

 No money, players just get to pick to go for land or building.
 No Crisis, everything is handled through pollution tokens.
 Pops remain and Pollution remain.
+No trackers, instead use containers with set amount of tokens.

 Complexities:
 Add more of a puzzle element.
+Maybe add time as an element?
+Make 'disaster cards' related to Pop.